-Henry Boyd was a skilled carpenter, born into slavery in Kentucky in 1802.
+Henry Boyd was a skilled carpenter, born into slavery in Kentucky on 12 April 1802.
 At a young age, his master apprenticed Henry out to a cabinetmaker.
 Henry proved to have an impressive talent for carpentry.

 He learned early that many Black carpenters used their skills to buy their freedom.
 At 18, Boyd was allowed to work extra jobs to earn money to buy his freedom.
 In 1826, after purchasing his freedom, 24-year-old Henry Boyd moved to Cincinnati.